techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=243
 (176)
 Which of the following statements are true?
 (Choose one.)

-a.
-Given that Inner is a nonstatic class declared inside a public class Outer and that appropriate constructor forms are defined, an instance of Inner can be constructed like this: new Outer().new Inner()
+A. Given that Inner is a nonstatic class declared inside a public class Outer and that appropriate constructor forms are defined, an instance of Inner can be constructed like this: new Outer().new Inner()

-b.
-If an anonymous inner class inside the class Outer is defined to implement the interface ActionListener, it can be constructed like this: new Outer().new ActionListener()
+B. If an anonymous inner class inside the class Outer is defined to implement the interface ActionListener, it can be constructed like this: new Outer().new ActionListener()

-c.
-Given that Inner is a nonstatic class declared inside a public class Outer
+C. Given that Inner is a nonstatic class declared inside a public class Outer

 and that appropriate constructor forms are defined, an instance of Inner can be constructed in a static method like this: new Inner()

-d.
-An anonymous class instance that implements the interface MyInterface can be constructed and returned from a method like this:
+D. An anonymous class instance that implements the interface MyInterface can be constructed and returned from a method like this:

 1. return new MyInterface(int x) {